 The endpoint contract.
 A listener application must use this contract to read the posted message.
-For more information, see Write a Listener for a Windows Azure Solution.
+For more information, see Write a listener for a Microsoft Azure solution.

 Claim (drop-down menu)

-The claims to send to Windows Azure.
+The claims to send to Microsoft Azure.
 Use None for the standard claim.
 Specify UserId or UserInfo to send additional information about the logged on user.

 Federated Mode (checkbox)